 OSCPA Outstanding Accounting Student Award: Joshua Mohr

 Outstanding Marketing Student Award: Taylor Vandecoevering

-Alberta and British Columbia.
+Denise Farag has been elected Co-President of the Pacific Northwest Academy of Legal Studies in Business ("PNALSB"), a professional organization of business law professors from institutions in Alaska, Idaho, Oregon, Washington, and Western Montana, and from the Canadian provinces of Alberta and British Columbia.
 The PNALSB is a regional association of the Academy of Legal Studies in Business, the premier academic organization for

 business law professors.

 Denise will serve as the PNALSB representative to the ALSB House of Delegates at the annual ALSB conference in Boston in August, 2013.
 After she steps down from her position as Co-President in April 2014, Denise will assume the role of treasurer of the PNALSB.